charlesrroberts/Free-Music-Archive-Analysis/index.md

 2. Who are the popular artists on the Free Music Archive?
 3. What are the popular albums on the Free Music Archive?
 4. What are the popular songs on the Free Music Archive?
-5. Is there a correlation between listens and interest between Free Music Archive artists?
+5. Is there a correlation between track listens and track interest on the Free Music Archive?
 6. Where are the popular Free Music Archive artists geographically located?